A Molecule isSaid to Be Organic if It Contains Carbon

 To give you an idea, the development of new pharmaceuticals relies on understanding organic molecular structures.
 The active

 When all is said and done, the significance of organic chemistry lies in its ability to bridge theory and application.
-By maintaining a clear yet flexible definition, the field ensures that its foundational principles remain strong while accommodating the ever-changing landscape of chemical research.
-This balance between precision and adaptability is what enables organic chemistry to continue driving progress, proving that even the most established concepts can grow and adapt without losing their core essence.
+By maintaining a clear yet flexible definition, the field ensures that its foundational principles remain solid while accommodating the ever-changing landscape of chemical research.
+Worth adding: this balance between precision and adaptability is what enables organic chemistry to continue driving progress, proving that even the most established concepts can grow and adapt without losing their core essence.
 In this way, the story of organic compounds is not just one of classification but of continuous exploration—a testament to the enduring quest to understand and harness the molecular world.